gzoller/docker-exp/README.md

 # Docker/Scala Experiments

+##NOTE: This branch moves from Spray to Akka HTTP

 A simple project to experiment with how to create Docker images using sbt with related plugins.
 The 'ping' branch is a simple /ping endpoint.
 The /akka branch shows how to put an Akka cluster in a Docker container.

 To run the server: